rfvgyhn/min-ed-launcher/README.md

    your game files, you'll have to replace `EDLaunch.exe` with `MinEdLauncher.Bootstrap.exe`.
 7. Update your launch options to auto start your preferred product
     1. Click _Settings_ in the Epic Games Launcher
-    2. Scroll down to the _Manage Games_ section and click _Elite: Dangerous_
+    2. Scroll down to the _Manage Games_ section and click _Elite Dangerous_
     3. Check _Additional Command Line Arguments_
     4. Set the value to `/autoquit /EDH`
 8. Launch your game as you normally would in Epic